joshproehl/ircDDBGateway/BUILD.md

 ```

-To install them from scratch, you need to get wxGTK from
+To install them from scratch, you need wxGTK, on Ubuntu you can install it with
+apt-get (see above) or you can go to the source site. <http://www.wxwidgets.org>.
-<http://www.wxwidgets.org>.
-If you do a "make install" on it then they'll
+If you do a "make install" the binaries all go to the right places, but you still
-be installed in the right places and nothing more needs to be done.
+need to 'setup' somethings.
+Run the setup-irdddb.sh script in the LinuxSetup
+directory.

 (NOTE: I never tried to remove all the GUI bits, sorry to install a bunch
 of un-needed libraries on your linux box.)